vectrix-space/ignite/readme.md

 - Paperclip Legacy:
   - Service name: `legacy_paperclip` (e.g `-Dignite.launch.service=legacy_paperclip`)
-  - The `ignite.launch.jar` property will be overridden by this service, so you do not need to set it manually.
+  - The `ignite.launch.jar` property will be overridden by this service, so you should not set it.
   - Extra properties:
     - The minecraft server version paperclip will be patching. (e.g `-Dignite.paperclip.minecraft=1.18`)
     - The path to the paperclip jar. (e.g `-Dignite.paperclip.jar=./paper.jar`)